 - Use of indoors educational toys such as Jenga Towers,

-Marble Run, Lego, Four in a Row, Mindful Colouring, Bead Jewellery Making among others
+Marble Run, Lego, Four in a Row, Geo Boards, Bead Jewellery Making and many more

-- Outdoors activities such as bow and arrow, stomp and finger rockets, ping pong and many others
+- Outdoors activities such as bow and arrow, stomp and finger rockets, ping pong and whatever else takes our fancy!!

 - Suitable for children in Year 1 to Year 6